• Skip to primary navigation

 money = feelings

-The sooner we realize that is true, the sooner we can begin having realistic expectations around what it’s like to talk about money.
+The sooner we realize this is true, the sooner we can begin having realistic expectations around what it’s like to talk about money.

 -Carl